Background

-In this activity, you can observe the motion of a single hair cell and see how the motion leads to transduction, or the conversion of the sound stimulus into action potentials in the brain.
+In this activity, you can observe the motion of a single hair cell and see how the motion leads

 To see the illustration in full screen, which is recommended, press the Full Screen button, which appears at the top of the page.